Skip to content

 2006

-The newsletter rating service Hulbert’s Financial Digest, rated The Oxford Club Communique one of the top newsletters in the industry, in the top 5 for its track record over the last 3 years.
-Alex Green introduced two new “fund-oriented” portfolios to the Communique that employ different exit strategies than trailing stops: the All-Star Portfolio, and the Gone Fishin Portfolio.
-The Gone Fishin Portfolio introduced the Nobel prize winning strategy of asset allocating as well as using annual “rebalancing” to members.
+The newsletter rating service Hulbert Financial Digest rated The Oxford Communiqué one of the top newsletters in the industry, in the top 5 for its track record over the last three years.
+Alex Green introduced two new “fund-oriented” portfolios to The Communiqué that employ different exit strategies than trailing stops: the All-Star Portfolio and the Gone Fishin Portfolio.
+The Gone Fishin’ Portfolio introduced the Nobel prize-winning strategy of asset allocating as well as using annual “rebalancing” to Members.

 Alex Green returned from a World Financial Tour to China.
 Completely excited about the emerging opportunities there, he launched the New China Trader.